bellingcat/geoclustering/README.md

 Usage: geoclustering [OPTIONS] FILENAME

   Tool to cluster geolocations.
-A cluster is created when a certain number of points (--size) each are within a given distance (--distance) of at least one other point in the cluster.
+A cluster is created when a certain number of points (defined with --size) each are within a given distance (defined with --distance) of at least one other point in the cluster.
 Input is supplied as a csv file.
 At a minimum, each row needs to have a 'lat' and a 'lon' column.
   Other rows are reflected to the output.

 Options:
   -d, --distance FLOAT            (in km) Max. distance between two points in